Trade Gold Trading

 Three pattern (corrective trend) - uses A, B, C

-This article is about how to trade online markets using the Elliott Theory as the driving force of trading instruments.
-This model relies heavily on looking at xauusd price charts.
-Technical analysts use this theory to study developing trends to identify the waves and discern what xauusd prices may do next.
+This article shows you how to trade online markets using the Elliott Theory.
+The whole model is based on studying XAUUSD price charts.
+Technical analysts use it to spot trends, identify the waves, and figure out what XAUUSD prices are likely to do next.

 One of the easiest places to see this theory at work is on the market, where changing investor trading psychology is recorded in the form of trading price moves.
 If a trader can identify repeating patterns in xauusd prices, & figure out where these repeating pattern formation is compared to the Elliott setup counts then the online trader can predict where the prices are likely to head to.